States struggle with pushback after wave of policing reforms

 Some of the initial reforms have been tweaked or even rolled back after police complained that the new policies were hindering their ability to catch criminals.

-And while governors in all but five states signed police reform laws, many gave police more protections, as well.
-More than a dozen states only passed laws aimed at tightening police oversight broadening police accountability; five states only passed new police protections.
+And while governors in all but five states signed police reform laws, many of those laws gave police more protections, as well.
+More than a dozen states only passed laws aimed at broadening police accountability; five states only passed new police protections.

 States collectively approved nearly 300 police reform bills after Floyd’s killing in May 2020, according to an analysis by the Howard Center for Investigative Journalism at the University of Maryland.
 The analysis used data from the National Conference of State Legislatures to identify legislation enacted since June 2020 that affects police oversight, training, use of force policies and mental health diversions, including crisis intervention and alternatives to arrests.